andyrobinson/ard-nav/README.md

 * Routes - waypoint data for navigating
 * Rudder - wrapper around servo to limit deflection
 * Sail - sailing logic; set sail angle according to relative wind, only gybe when necessary
+* SatComm - satellite logging and control of the Iridium RockBlock modem
 * SDBackedRoute - Route which keeps progress in a file on the SD card
 * SDLogger - logs to an SD card
 * SelfTest - power-on self test routines